-Studio Ghibli is a part of my childhood in the same way that Disney and Universal were before they started rolling out direct-to-video bastardized sing-a-longs of all my childhood memories.
-I have probably seen Pom Poko about as many times as I have seen Star Wars—and believe me, I have seen Star Wars a lot.
-If you have not seen Pom Poko, but, like me, hold a deep appreciation for heartwarming stories about raccoons waging war on humanity, you owe yourself the courtesy of seeing it.
+Studio Ghibli was a part of my childhood in the same way that Disney and Universal were — before they started rolling out direct-to-video bastardized sing-a-longs of all my childhood memories.
+I have probably seen Pom Poko about as many times as I have seen Star Wars (and I have seen Star Wars a lot).
+If you have not seen Pom Poko, but, like me, hold a deep appreciation for heartwarming stories about raccoons waging war on humanity, you need to see it.
 For all the other Ghibli and Miyazaki superfans, your next step is to visit the Ghibli Museum in Mitaka.

 Buying tickets for the Ghibli Museum

 The Ghibli Museum is a great experience for young and old alike, and for ¥1,000 a pop you can’t go wrong.
 However, the Ghibli Museum is also one of the most popular attractions in Tokyo, and you need to buy tickets in advance.
-We recommend avoiding stress and sorting them out online (update still not available as of Feb 2022) ; it costs a bit extra, but is way easier if you’re traveling from overseas.
+This isn’t a recommendation, it is quite literally a requirement: you cannot purchase tickets at the museum.

 If I had seen the giant Totoro (below) as a kid, my head would have exploded from the sheer whimsical power emitting from him.
 I mean just look at his huge fuzzy face.
 For all we know, the cat bus is about to pull up at any moment.

 The Ghibli Museum has no set path and was designed by Hayao Miyazaki himself.
 It is obviously aimed at children, but adults should have no trouble becoming lost in Miyazaki’s world.
 Indeed, the museum’s motto is “Let’s lose our way together.”